 So simple word-of-mouth, be it in person or on the internet, is not the best form of advertising.
 The best form of advertising is “positive word-of-mouth.”

 There are three things that happen after someone does business with you.

 - You do not meet the customers’ expectation, and he is dissatisfied.

 - You meet his expectation but, in his mind, did nothing to set you apart.

 - You exceed his expectation where he wants to continue to do business with you.

-So exceeding a customer’s expectation is the only outcome that actually builds your business.
-But it takes more than exceeding a customer’s expectation to drive positive word of mouth advertising.
+QUI TAKEAWAY: So exceeding a customer’s expectation is the only outcome that actually builds your business.
+But it takes more than exceeding a customer’s expectation to drive positive word-of-mouth advertising.
 In order for someone to become a raving fan, that customer must experience an interaction that is simply over the top.
 They must walk out your doors and say “Wow, that’s the best thing that has happened to me today.”
 Without the “wow” there is no rave review.
-And if you are not generating consistently positive rave reviews, you simply are not generating enough positive word of mouth advertising to build your business.
+And if you are not generating consistently positive rave reviews, you simply are not generating enough positive word-of-mouth advertising to build your business.